leoguti/prototype-documentation/index.md

 Then take the copper tape, cut 32 pieces of 70mm each and put them inside the rectangular holes in the part that you just glued, they should be at least 30mm wide on each side.
 Once you finished, you can now glue all the remaining top layers of the interface board, this is the correct order:

-Then take the copper tape, cut 32 pieces of 70mm each and put them inside the rectangular holes in the part that you just glued, they should be at least 30mm wide on each side.

 ![copper connectors](images/illustrations/board-1.jpg)
 ![copper connectors](images/illustrations/board-2.jpg)